LABORATORIES

 Laboratory for Prevention and Management of Natural Hazards

-The Laboratory on Prevention and Management of Natural Hazards (LPMND) was established in 2003 within the Department of Geology and Geoenvironment of the University of Athens.
+The Laboratory on Prevention and Management of Natural Hazards was established in 2003 within the Department of Geology and Geoenvironment of the University of Athens.
 The Laboratory participates in a number of research projects financed by national, European or other international and bilateral organizations.
 Current activities focus on emergency planning, development of action plans, seismic hazard, tsunamis, forest fires, floods, landslides and volcanic hazard.
 The scientific activities of the Laboratory include the organization of seminars, lectures, symposia and related disseminating scientific activities involving the scientific as well as the social sector.
-It is an educational and research unit utilized by the undergraduate students of Geology and Geoenvironment and the Post‐ graduate Msc course on Prevention and Management of Natural Hazards which launched in 2005.
+It is an educational and research unit utilized by the undergraduate students of The Department and the Postgraduate Studies Programme on Prevention and Management of Natural Hazards.